Neitex/dzennik_BFG/README.md

 # Dzennik BFG Edition
-There is an app for Belorussian e-diary "schools.by" called Dzennik.
+There is an app for Belorussian e-diary "schools.by" called Dzennik (Дзённiк).
 It's uncomfortable and low-feature without payments.
 Dzennik BFG is a better and 100% free alternative.

 # Dependencies
 - Sentry